M-0612/challenge-app-deployment/README.md

    ```
 2. **Install Dependencies**

-    Create a virtual environment and install the required libraries:
+    Install the required libraries:

     ```bash
-    python -m venv venv
-    source venv/bin/activate  # On Windows: venv\Scripts\activate
     pip install -r requirements.txt
     ```

-3. **Launch the App**
+## Usage

+1. Access the app online on Streamlit via the link https://immoeliza-price-prediction.streamlit.app/
-    Run the app locally:
+   * Alternatively: Run the script locally with the command:

       ```bash
       streamlit run app.py
       ```

-## Usage

-1. Open the app in your browser (http://localhost:8501).
+      and access the app via your browser (http://localhost:8501).

 2. Fill in the property details, such as living area, location, building condition, kitchen details, etc.